miniautonomous/engine_ai/README.md

 to quickly understand the overall structure of the code and be able to focus on the deep learning components required to allow  the vehicle to operate autonomously.

-Here is a brief summary of the directories and their contents to orient you as you study the code.
+Here is a brief summary of the primary files and directories content to orient you as you study the code.

 ```angular2html
     engine_ai.py: primary script that contains the control loop